mfojtik/omicron/posts/deltacloud-api-using-sinatra-modular-app.md

 We realized that using the 'old' way to write Sinatra apps could be somehow limiting us in future and it could disallow us to use power of the Rack containers.
-Also, we keep listening to community and community is demanding a Ruby library, that will use our 'drivers' with a rock solid API, just like `fog` is doing.
+Also, we keep listening to community and community is demanding a **Ruby library**, that will use our 'drivers' with a rock solid API, just like `fog` is doing.

 So I spent several hours thinking about how to simply rewrite Deltacloud API in